Kent Creative (Kent Creative Arts CIC) is an independent cultural organisation based in Faversham, Kent, UK.

 ” I am driven by:

-. the desire to creative fruitful connections between arts and business;
+. the desire to create fruitful connections between arts and business;

 . the desire to work towards positive change in the creative community;